 0800 POISON or 0800 764 766) for advice if you think you have given yourself too much

 While you are Using Orgalutran

 Things you must do

-Contact your doctor immediately if you have severe pelvic pain, nausea and vomiting and weight gain.
+Contact your doctor immediately if you have severe pelvic pain, nausea and vomiting

 These are early warning signs of Ovarian Hyperstimulation Syndrome (OHSS).

 OHSS is a possible complication of hormonal stimulation of the ovaries.